 Think about how you can change your products or services to accommodate evolving customer habits.

 Think beyond products and services to how you do business.
 Could changes, like doing more digitally, help you win more customers?

 Think about how you time new projects.
 Does it make sense to invest in new products now, for example?

 Ask vendors about updated terms.
 Consider creative solutions like discounts for on-time payments.

 Evaluate changes by weighing lost revenue against your customers’ ability to pay.

 If you aren’t using equipment or assets, selling may eliminate an expense while generating cash.

-Action: Research the potential consequences of any cost-cutting efforts to help you avoid surprises.
-For example, skipping payroll may violate the Fair Labor Standards Act, and skipping payroll taxes may lead to a penalty from the IRS.
+Action tip: Research the potential consequences of any cost-cutting efforts to help you avoid surprises.
+For example, delaying payroll may violate the Fair Labor Standards Act, and skipping payroll taxes may lead to a penalty from the IRS.